 A: Clubs should submit a grant with the Final Report in mind, so that the necessary data is collected throughout the project.
 The Final Report will need to have copies of invoice(s) from Vendor(s), in order to validate disbursement of funds.
 Club cannot simply donate funds to a grant recipient for expenditures.

-Q: I cannot get RI Central to accept my grant.
-I am author and am going on VTT.

-A: The Computer flags this as a potential conflict of interest.
-RI is working on a resolution.

 Q: How do I submit a grant on RI Foundation website?
 It is asking for my password, etc.

 A: You must first register on Rotary Central website, in order to enter a Grant submission.